lynsei/dockistry/docs-experimental-cli.md

 # experimental-cli
 > this is a page devoted to detailed information on our experimental CLI(s)

-`please note: this project is in pre-alpha and is still a major WIP`
+`please note: this page is a major work in progress`

 ## New Design
 Since late 2015 I've redesigned ptero several times, and now it's morphed into the backbone behind Dockistry for devOps actions.